qwx9/strangepg/README.md

 it will in future be extended to support other formats (GraphML, DOT, Newick, etc) and types of trees (Newick for phylogenetic trees, etc.).

+strangepg automatically collapses the loaded graph down to less than 7.5k nodes at startup.
+See [Coarsening](#coarsening) section for more details.
+A paper on the tool is in preparation.

 <p align="center"><img src=".pics/strangelove.png"/></p>

 _Note: this is a work in progress and under heavy development;